List of Star Wars spacecraft: Raddus (MC85 Mon Calamari Cruiser)

 Ben Lindbergh of The Ringer cites the hyperspace ramming scene with the Raddus (labeled the "Holdo maneuver") as the film's most indelible moment, but also its most controversial to the rest of the setting.
 "The Holdo maneuver is a little like the walker-guts gambit on The Walking Dead; the first time we saw characters slather themselves in zombie intestines and lurch through a horde undetected, it was thrilling, but every subsequent time that a character has faced a similar threat and hasn’t done that, we’ve wondered why."
 He relates the discussions this scene has elicited within the Star Wars fandom and the various theories to explain why the maneuver worked but hasn't been used elsewhere.

 David Miller of Screen Rant also highlights the controversy of this scene and contrasts with earlier Star Wars Legends continuity, where in the comic Race for Survival the Executor was rammed by three Imperial Star Destroyers coming out of hyperspace and only suffered the loss of its shields.
 In The Rise of Skywalker it is stated that the Holdo maneuver only has a "one-in-a-million chance" of working, but Craig Elvy considers this an unsatisfactory explanation as it reduces Holdo's sacrifice to just "cheap, dumb luck."

 Ben Hardwick of Comic Book Resources believes the explanation that makes the most sense for why the Holdo maneuver worked depends on the fact that within the Star Wars setting, hyperspace travel involves transitioning into an alternate dimension where ships can travel faster than the speed of light.
 In the brief window before making the transition, the ship would be traveling just below the speed of light.
 Thus Holdo timed the Raddus to ram the Supremacy at just the right moment.

+Night Buzzard (Oubliette-class transport)

+The Night Buzzard is an Oubliette-class transport used by the Knights of Ren as their primary mode of transportation.